fanyucai1/wastewater-covidseq/README.rst

 Other
 +++++++++++++
-#.
-Out of the 325, 183 (56.3%) samples had >50% sequence coverage of the whole genome (10x depth) and these were used for Freyja analysis.
+1.Out of the 325, 183 (56.3%) samples had >50% sequence coverage of the whole genome (10x depth) and these were used for Freyja analysis.

 `Yousif, M., Rachida, S., Taukobong, S. et al. SARS-CoV-2 genomic surveillance in wastewater as a model for monitoring evolution of endemic viruses.
 Nat Commun 14, 6325 (2023). <https://doi.org/10.1038/s41467-023-41369-5>`_

-#.
-A maximum of 1 000 000 reads are kept to limit the computation time of variant calling processes(kallisto run slowly)
+2.A maximum of 1 000 000 reads are kept to limit the computation time of variant calling processes(kallisto run slowly)

 `Kayikcioglu T, Amirzadegan J, Rand H, et al. Performance of methods for SARS-CoV-2 variant detection and abundance estimation within mixed population samples[J].
 PeerJ, 2023, 11: e14596. <https://peerj.com/articles/14596/>`_

+3.Online services with SARS-CoV-2 genome resources and analytics